Shahnawaz Tanai

-After the 1978 coup in which President Mohammed Daoud Khan was ousted and killed, Tanai was appointed head of Military Intelligence.
+After the Saur Revolution in 1978, the coup d'état that resulted in the overthrow and assassination of President Mohammed Daoud Khan, Tanai, was appointed head of Military Intelligence.
 He survived through the years of bloodshed that followed during the Saur Revolution.
-His first appointment was of Commander of the Kabul garrison.
+His first appointment was as Commander of the Kabul garrison.

-When Mohammad Hasan Sharq was selected by President Najibullah as the new Prime Minister, the position of Minister of Defense remained open for some time, but was finally awarded to General Tanai.
-Tanai himself was recognized as a hawk and a sworn enemy of the Mujahideen.
-He even urged targeting SCUD missiles at Islamabad.
-He sought a military solution to the conflict, as opposed to the party's policy (under Najibullah) of national reconciliation.
+When Mohammad Hasan Sharq was selected by President Najibullah as the new Prime Minister, the position of Minister of Defense was vacant for some time but was finally awarded to Tanai.
+Tanai was recognized as a hawk and a sworn enemy of the Mujahideen, and he even urged firing Scud missiles at Islamabad, the capital of Pakistan, in retribution for their support for the Afghan mujahideen.
+He sought a military solution to the Soviet-Afghan War, as opposed to the party's policy (under Najibullah) of national reconciliation.
+Tanai was also a notable participant of the 1989 Battle of Jalalabad during the First Afghan Civil War.

 Coup of March 1990

-On 6 March 1990, when the trial of the Khalqi officers was about to start, Tanai launched a coup with the help of renegade mujahideen commander, Gulbuddin Hekmatyar, against the then President Mohammad Najibullah.
+On 6 March 1990, when the trial of army officers from the PDPA's Khalq faction was about to start, Tanai launched a coup with the help of renegade mujahideen commander, Gulbuddin Hekmatyar, against the then President Mohammad Najibullah.
 Tanai had secret sporadic contacts with the hardline Islamist Hekmatyar.
 The Pakistan government's involvement in this abortive affair was transparently obvious.
 Prime Minister Benazir Bhutto's plea to the other six party leaders to aid Tanai and Hekmatyar was rebuked as a disgrace to the jihad.
-Most of the factions viewed General Tanai as an opportunistic war criminal and hardline communist who had been responsible for the carpet-bombing of portions of the major western city of Herat in March 1979.
+Most of the factions viewed Tanai as an opportunistic war criminal and hardline communist who had been responsible for the carpet-bombing of portions of the western city of Herat during the 1979 Herat uprising.

 The expected uprising by the Afghan Army did not take place: Tanai had no direct control of troops inside Kabul.
 President Najibullah appeared on television at 10 p.m. the same night to prove that he was physically there and in effective control of the state apparatus.
 Tanai escaped by helicopter to Peshawar, Pakistan, where he was greeted and publicly accepted as an ally by Hekmatyar.
-Eventually, he settled there in Pakistan, where he lived in exile until 4 August.
+Eventually, he settled there in Pakistan, where he lived in exile until August of that same year.